If you have a gluten allergy or are following a restricted diet, you may need to use flour substitutes when frying.

-You can swap 1 cup of regular flour with half a cup of baking powder when you are frying for the best results!
+For the best results, swap 1 cup of regular flour with half a cup of baking powder when frying!

 You don’t actually need flour for frying.
-When you’re deep-frying, flour and flour substitutes form a crust that absorbs moisture and fat, giving you that crunchy and oily (and delicious) texture.
+When deep-frying, flour and flour substitutes form a crust that absorbs moisture and fat, giving the food that crunchy, oily (and delicious) texture.

 There are many reasons why people may not want to use regular wheat flour.
 If you are intolerant or highly allergic to gluten, you have to avoid foods with wheat (or barley or rye) flour.
 All the flour alternatives we talk about in this article are gluten-free!